Best Vegetables to Grow in East Texas in 2025

 Onions

-Onions are cold-weather vegetables making them another great choice for a late fall crop in East Texas.
-In fact, they pair great with cabbages, which, if you remember is another hearty plant.
+Onions are cold-weather vegetables, making them another great choice for a late fall crop in East Texas.
+In fact, they pair great with cabbage, which, if you remember, is another hearty plant.

-Another big benefit is that onion plants are low maintenance.
-You can expect to have onions after 10 to 12 weeks after growing.
+Another big benefit is that onion plants are low-maintenance.
+You can expect to have onions after 10 to 12 weeks of growing.

 Peppers